Update: we've gotten our hands on the Samsung Galaxy Fold and shared our thoughts about the first huge foldable phone of 2019 in our hands-on.

 It supports three-app multi-tasking and allows you to seamlessly move from one screen to the other, with whatever content you were viewing switching between them as you open or close the larger display.

-It has a 4,380mAh battery, 12GB of RAM, a high-end Snapdragon 855 chipset, and six cameras, with a 16MP lens and a pair of 12MP lenses on the back, a 10MP camera on the front, and a dual-lens 10MP and 8MP pairing on the inside, visible when using the large foldable screen.
+It has a 4,380mAh battery, 12GB of RAM, 512GB of storage and a high-end Snapdragon 855 chipset.
+Cameras?
+The Galaxy Fold has six: a 16MP lens and a pair of 12MP lenses on the back, a 10MP camera on the front, and a dual-lens 10MP and 8MP pairing on the inside, visible when using the large foldable screen.

 You can't buy the Samsung Galaxy Fold yet, but it's landing on April 26 in the US and May 3 in Europe.
 However, it's not cheap, coming in at $1,980 / €2,000 (around £1,515 / AU$2,760).